Realizing Children’s Rights in Turkey

 Although this is not the most prevalent issue in Turkey, the deficiency of regulations on births and a scarcity of information about the need to register children are the biggest obstacles in front of the realization of a complete birth registry.
 There are serious problems that it could cause, such as the absence of official identity, nationality, or even the failure to respect the rights and practical needs of children.

-Birth registration is a fundamental right as it provides the child a name, parentage, nationality, and age.
+Birth registration is a fundamental right as it provides the child with a name, parentage, nationality, and age.
 It also represents a proof of identity, a sign of existence in the eyes of society, granting them automatic protection from the government against trafficking and forced labor.

 Risk Factors → Country-specific challenges